Brazilian official who met Trump tests positive for virus

 According to a report in the Miami Herald, Bolsonaro and Wajinarten also met with Sens.
 Marco Rubio and Rick Scott, who just announced he would be self-quarantining for 14 days.

+“After consulting with the Senate’s attending physician and my personal doctor, I have been told that my risk is low and I don’t need to take a test or quarantine," Scott said in a statement.
+“However, the health and safety of the American people is my focus and I have made the decision to self-quarantine in an abundance of caution.”

-The Herald also reported Bolsonaro’s team also visited the Brazilian aircraft manufacturer Embraer’s plant in Jacksonville.
+The Herald also reported Bolsonaro’s team also visited the Brazilian aircraft manufacturer Embraer’s plant on Jacksonville’s Northside.

 Wajngarten initially denied a report on Wednesday that he had been tested for the virus, saying on his social media account that his health was fine.
 He is now in self-quarantine at home, according to the statement.